 DPUK's Spring Academy complements the Autumn Academy, which is aimed at more advanced analysts and which was held for the first time in 2021, and DPUK's Datathon series, which gives researchers the chance to work in multidisciplinary groups on real research projects in the DPUK Data Portal.

 The event will run this year from 7-11 March.
 Sessions will take place virtually.
-Apply here by the deadline of noon on Thursday 10 February.
+Apply here by the deadline of noon UK time on Thursday 10 February.

 Each day will involve a morning contextual presentation and statistical lecture, with a guided analysis tutorial in the afternoon.